berensp/berensp.github.io/_posts/2025-01-03-orthopraxy.md

 When I was growing up in Saint Paul, Minn.; it was the Mecca of post-Vatican II contemporary Catholic music (i.e., *Glory & Praise* and *Gather* hymns).
 Mom was a member of this scene as liturgical music director of a local parish—to my enduring pride and amazement—attending workshops with Marty Haugen, David Haas, et al.[^1]; working alongside Fr.
 Michael Joncas; and collaborating with the likes of Fr.
 John Foley, S.J.[^2].

-[^1]: It's amazing (in a nerdy kinda way) how the Twin Cities became the epicenter of contemporary Catholic music, but there's a huge list of composers hailing from (or at least connected to) the Minneapolis/St. Paul: Sr. Delores Dufner, Daniel Kantor, Lynn Trapp, Tony Alonso, Lori True, Donna Pena, Msgr.
+[^1]: It's amazing (in a nerdy kinda way) how the Twin Cities became the epicenter of contemporary Catholic music, but there's a huge list of composers hailing from (or at least connected to) the Minneapolis/St. Paul: Sr. Delores Dufner, Daniel Kantor, Lynn Trapp, Tony Alonso, Lori True, Donna Peña, Msgr.
 Richard Schuler, Richard Proulx, et al.

 [^2]: The great Fr.
 John Foley, S.J. came over to our house one time to collaborate with Mom on one of his tunes.

 Then at age 16 I learned guitar, and by the time I was in college, I found *myself* being the guitar-strummin' guy at the guitar Masses.
-Couple that with my formation in the Faith, both in high school and at my Jesuit university, and I was your average liberal Catholic fella.
+Couple that with my formation in the Faith, both in high school and college, and I was your typical Jesuit-educated, Catholic mainstreamer.
 Then fast-forward all through my adulthood to the Contemporary Choir at St. Dominic's in San Francisco where my liturgical guitar-strummin' allowed me to cross paths with my now wife—*Deo gratias*.

 But a few things (slowly) converged for me a few years into married life:
 1. A [deepening faith](/catholic.html)—or at least desire for it—aided by our parish, my own spiritual reading, and various friends/acquaintances